 The Chinese NPP is being developed by Guangxi Fangchenggang Nuclear Power, a joint venture (JV) of China General Nuclear Power Corporation (CGN) and Guangxi Investment Group, in collaboration with Ratchaburi Electricity Generating Holding Public Company (RATCH), a subsidiary of the state-owned Electricity Generating Authority of Thailand.

 Phase I of the project involves the construction of two units of 1.08GW each, based on Gen-II CPR-1000 pressurised water reactor (PWR) technology.

-The fuel loading for Unit 1 was completed in September 2015, first criticality for the unit was achieved in October 2015 and grid connection was achieved later that month.
+The fuel loading for Unit 1 was completed in September 2015, and first criticality for the unit was achieved in October 2015, with grid connection was achieved later the same month.
 The unit is scheduled to start commercial operations in 2016 following the application of related electric power business licenses and other documents.

 The equipment installation works for Unit 2 are currently in progress.
 The two units are designed to operate for 40 years.
 Unit I has an output capacity of 24GWh a day, which is sufficient to serve a medium-sized city in China.

-The two units under Phase 2 will have an installed capacity of 1.18GW each.
+The two units under Phase II will have an installed capacity of 1.18GW each.
 They will each be installed with one HPR1000 (Hualong-1), Gen-III nuclear power reactor.

 The HPR1000 reactor technology was co-developed by CGN and China National Nuclear Corporation (CNNC).
 Its design integrates 177 core and localised nuclear fuel assemblies, three physically separated safety series, a single-reactor layout, double containments and stringent safety measures.